PRP Facials Explained: The Science Behind the Vampire Facial

 PRP stands for platelet-rich plasma.
 The process starts the same way a routine blood draw does.
 We take a small sample of your blood, usually from your arm, and spin it in a centrifuge.
 That spinning separates the blood into layers.
 What we're after is the golden layer packed with platelets and plasma, concentrated several times above what's floating around in your bloodstream normally.
 That concentrate is your PRP.

 Now, why platelets?
 Most people think of platelets as the cells that help you stop bleeding when you nick yourself shaving.
 That's true, but it's only half the story.
 Platelets are also little factories for growth factors.
 Molecules with names like PDGF, TGF-beta, VEGF, and EGF.
 These are the signaling proteins your body uses to kickstart tissue repair.
-When you concentrate them and put them where you want healing to happen, you're essentially amplifying your skin's own regenerative instructions.
+When you concentrate them and put them where you want healing to happen, you're amplifying your skin's own regenerative instructions.

 The Science: What Platelets Actually Do to Your Skin

-If you want to see how this fits into our broader regenerative approach, our microneedling service page walks through how we combine collagen induction with these techniques.
+If you want to see how this fits into our broader approach, our microneedling service page walks through how we combine collagen induction with these techniques.

-What the Evidence Really Shows (No Cheerleading)
+What the Evidence Shows

-That said, the newer research is getting sharper.
-A 2025 investigator-blinded, split-face trial published in the Journal of Cosmetic Dermatology by Estupiñan, Ly, and Goldberg compared PRP against exosomes for photoaged facial skin.
-Participants got radiofrequency microneedling on both sides of the face, with PRP applied to one half and topical exosomes to the other.
+The most convincing recent data comes from a 2025 investigator-blinded, split-face trial published in the Journal of Cosmetic Dermatology by Estupiñan, Ly, and Goldberg.
+Participants received radiofrequency microneedling on both sides of the face, with PRP applied to one half and topical exosomes to the other.
 Both treatments meaningfully improved wrinkling, dyschromia, redness, and skin texture.
-And critically, the researchers confirmed increased collagen I and glycosaminoglycans on histology.
-That means they looked at actual tissue under a microscope and saw the structural changes, not just before-and-after photos that depend on lighting and angle.

 PRP Facial vs. Everything Else: Where It Fits